flyingcircusio/batou/README.md

 2.0b13 (unreleased)
 -------------------

+- Add argument 'predicting' to the `verify()` function signature.
+  This argument can be accepted optionally (so we're backwards compatible) and will indicate that we're doing a predictive run so we can avoid failing when trying to rely on output from earlier components.

+- Allow the Content component to predict a change based on a not-yet-realized source file on the target system.

 - Limit parallel connection setup to 5 connections at once.
 Also, retry up to 3 times per connection and stagger retries according to a CSMA/CD schema.
 This helps make connection setup more reliable if using SSH jump